cam-mobsys/covid19-sounds-kdd20/README.md

 ## Dataset

-we do release our dataset used in this paper for research purpose.
+We do release our dataset used in this paper for research purpose.
 To obtain this, please visit our website  https://www.covid-19-sounds.org/en/blog/data_sharing.html for more details.

 Basically, the dataset consists of ten groups of samples: